hsec-1/cybersecurity-portfolio/Network Security/network-segmentation-dns-vpn-apr-26.md

 - **Trusted IoT tier with one-way routing.** Requires custom iptables scripting to implement properly.
 Deferred until the maintenance overhead is justified by a concrete need.
 - **Per-household-member NextDNS profile.** A single strict profile is currently applied network-wide; splitting would add management overhead without clear benefit at this stage.
 - **Intrusion detection.** No IDS layer beyond DNS-based threat intelligence.
-A future improvement would be deploying something like Suricata on a dedicated host.
+IDS implementation is a planned future project.
+- **Segment restrictions** Segmentation relies primarily on router-enforced isolation rather than custom firewall rules, which is a current limitation.

 ## What I learned from this project